ajaydhar/crudoct/README.md

 # crudoct
-crud for a mongo database
+crud for a mongo database<br/>
-go to the folder
+go to the folder<br/>
-give command - sudo service mongod start give command node crudoct.js in browser, open localhost:8090/ to read all values, put ALL in input for Get to delete all values, put ALL in delete to input many values, put ALL in post
+give command - sudo service mongod start<br/>
+give command node crudoct.js<br/>
+in browser, open localhost:8090/ <br/>
+to read all values, put ALL in input for Get<br/>
+to delete all values, put ALL in delete<br/>
+to input many values, put ALL in post<br/>